rtyler/brokenco.de/_posts/2011-04-25-new-light-on-dark-energy.markdown

 layout: post
 title: New Light on Dark Energy
 tags:
-- Opinion
+- opinion
-- Academia
+- academia
-- Photos
+- photos
 created: 1303797461
 ---
 Last night I was fortunate enough to squeeze into a packed house in the